grdw/grdw/_posts/2021-12-04-project-euler-56-powerful-digit-sum.md

 }
 ```

-The code is not particular fast, but it results in the right answer.
+The code is not fast, but it results in the right answer.
 It resolves in 9.16s.